Benjamin Franklin Monument

 Printing House Square

 The sculpture was made by the German sculptor Ernst Plassman (1823–1877).
 It was a gift to the City by Albert de Groot (1813–1884), a retired Hudson Valley steamboat captain.
+The cornerstone of the monument was laid on October 26, 1871 with a ceremony of the Masonic Order.
 The statue was unveiled in a ceremony in which inventor Samuel Morse (1791–1872) removed the shroud and Horace Greeley (1811–1872), founder of The New York Tribune, delivered the keynote address.

 Among other things, Franklin was a publisher and also excelled in matters of public affairs and government.